 There’s no way a single person – or even a team – can get to know their audience, find the content and approaches they love, and understand Facebook’s ever-changing algorithms without a bit of technological help.
-Besides creating quality Facebook posts, you will need to maximize the value you get from the platform by making use of the best of the many tools that exist for it.
+Besides creating and having quality Facebook posts ideas, you will need to maximize the value you get from the platform by making use of the best of the many tools that exist for it.

 Leverage tech to maximize ROI

 In the 11 years that Facebook has existed, many apps have come and gone.
 Those that have stood the test of time are the best of the best and can revolutionize the experience of your business on Facebook.

 Today, we’ll take a look at 25 of the most useful tools Facebook marketers can leverage in 2021.

 For many social users, HootSuite is the last word in content management.
 It works as a social media content calendar.
 This master of content schedulers has been around for years and offers complete control of what, where, and when you post content to your social media accounts.
 Hootsuite’s main competitor is usually Buffer and the two apps are quite different, although the basic feature – scheduling content to multiple platforms – is the same.
 Although less streamlined than Buffer, Hootsuite offers more fine-grained control of your accounts and better performance reporting.

 Another strong aspect – HootSuite offers a comprehensive enterprise edition, for really large companies.
 Although we’re talking about Facebook today, it’s worth pointing out that HootSuite (and pretty much all its competitors) manage multiple social media accounts, not just Facebook.